How to Create a Strong Brand Name

 In this article

 A strong brand name is one of the most valuable brand assets.
-It is the aspect of your brand that most people are most likely to remember.
+It’s the aspect most people are most likely to remember about your brand.

 I get it.
-When you start a business, you neither have the time nor the resources for a lengthy naming process.
-But a bad name can be costly down the track, while a strong brand name can speed up your brand-building process.
+When you start your business, you don’t have the time or resources for a lengthy naming process.

 Characteristics of a strong brand name